What Is Soil Liquefaction?

 - The Great Alaska Earthquake (magnitude of 9.2 on Richter Scale), 1964.

 - Palu (Indonesia) Earthquake (magnitude 7.1 on Richter Scale), 2018.
-More than 800 people died in buildings collapse due to liquefaction.
+More than 800 people died in building collapse due to liquefaction.